SAP/openui5-docs/docs/Object_Page_Headers_d2ef009.md

 Again, the app provides an instance of `sap.uxap.ObjectPageDynamicHeaderTitle` as the value of the `headerTitle` aggregation and a list of controls for the `headerContent` aggregation \(`sap.uxap.ObjectPageLayout` uses internally `sap.uxap.ObjectPageDynamicHeaderContent` to lay out the controls\).

+-   **[Object Page Classic Header](Object_Page_Classic_Header_0fecbce.md "Overview of the structure and features for sap.uxap.ObjectPageLayout's classic header.")**
+Overview of the structure and features for `sap.uxap.ObjectPageLayout`'s classic header.
+-   **[Object Page Dynamic Header](Object_Page_Dynamic_Header_6e340c1.md "Overview of the structure and features for sap.uxap.ObjectPageLayout's dynamic header.")**
+Overview of the structure and features for `sap.uxap.ObjectPageLayout`'s dynamic header.
+-   **[Object Page Headers Comparison](Object_Page_Headers_Comparison_9c9d94f.md "This section explains the differences and similarities between the two types of header of the sap.uxap.ObjectPageLayout control.")**
+This section explains the differences and similarities between the two types of header of the `sap.uxap.ObjectPageLayout` control.

 **Related Information**